crowdEngage needs two Spektrix accounts to pull in your ticketing data - one for the API, and another for the Insights & Mailings interface.

 Click the Create Authorised IP Address button.

-Note that if the crowdEngage IP address ranges change, you'll need to update this setting - we'll get in touch to let you know if this is required.
+Note that if the crowdEngage IP addresses change, you'll need to update this setting - we'll get in touch to let you know if this is required.